02.02.2021

 Introduction

 Using React as the UI framework of a web application always leaves developers with many choices through the development process.
 One of the most popular decisions to make is which Select component to use.
-React-select is the first choice when to select component (with many other features) is required - it has 20.5k stars on GitHub and 2 million weekly downloads on npm.
+React-select is the first choice when selecting component (with many other features) is required - it has 20.5k stars on GitHub and 2 million weekly downloads on npm.

 Like any common open-source component, react-select solves the common use cases very well.
 However, at the edges, react-select might disable, falls short sometimes and calls for customizations.